UW-Hydro/VIC/docs/Documentation/Drivers/Image/ForcingData.md

 | LWDOWN     | Incoming longwave radiation         | W/m<sup>2</sup> |
 | VP         | Vapor pressure                      | kPa             |
 | WIND       | Wind speed                          | m/s             |

+The forcing data must be chunked by calendar year, with each NetCDF file named by the year, e.g. `prefix.$year.nc`.

 Example output from `ncdump -h forcingfile.nc` should look like this: